The Peace Maker (pamphlet): Authorship

-The history of the pamphlet is still shrouded in mystery.
-Jacob was not a member of the Church of Jesus Christ of Latter Day Saints when it was published.
+Jacob was not a member of the Church of Jesus Christ of Latter Day Saints when The Peace Maker was published.
 However, Jacob and his family had lived among the Latter Day Saints in Chautauqua County, New York, in the early 1830s and in the Latter Day Saint region of Hancock County, Illinois throughout the period of settlement there.
 Additionally, Jacob was baptized into the church in 1843, the year after his pamphlet appeared.